Collagen supplements and gum repair: separating hype from evidence

 Does Minvelle remineralising gum contain collagen?

 Minvelle's formula is designed for enamel remineralisation, not soft tissue repair.
-Its nine ingredients are nano-hydroxyapatite, xylitol, Chios mastic resin, erythritol, calcium bentonite clay, eggshell calcium, myrrh, acacia gum, and natural spearmint oil.
+Its fourteen ingredients are nano-hydroxyapatite, xylitol, erythritol, chicle gum, Chios mastic resin, coconut oil, natural spearmint oil, glyceryl monooleate, calcium bentonite clay, fumed silica, eggshell calcium, spruce gum, myrrh, and acacia gum.
+The spearmint oil's terpenes (menthone, carvone, and cineol) carry the flavor.
 It does not contain collagen.
 Collagen peptide supplementation targets the connective tissue layers of the periodontium; Minvelle targets the enamel surface mineral layer.
 Both address different aspects of oral health and can be used as part of a complementary strategy.

 Sources